Open House Festival

 -

-This year marks the 50th anniversary when the wholesale market ceased trading and moved to Battersea/Vauxhall area .
+This year marks the 51st anniversary of when the wholesale market ceased trading and moved to the Battersea/Vauxhall area .
 The tour charts the evolution of Covent Garden, incorporating the piazza, the wholesale produce market, social residential areas and supporting neighbourhoods, and highlighting the social and commercial highs, lows and challenges.
 Contact tonyganio@gmail.com

 -